Purchasing and Supply Chain Management Executive Seminar

 - Ayalla Ruvio

-- Frank Sanders, Vice President, Technology & Mfg.
-Group, Intel Corporation
+- Frank Sanders, Vice President, Systems Supply Chain and Technology Enabling, Intel

 - Joseph Sandor, Seminar Co-Director, Professor Emeritus, Michigan State University